selfcommunity/developers-doc/docs/apireference/v2/account/create_an_account.md

 title: Create an account
 ---

-Create a new user account
+This endpoint performs the creation of a new user account.

 :::info